Posted by Darrell Nicholson at 11:30AM - Comments: (8)

 A day after clawing my way through the sea of tourists descending from Norway’s most photographed spot, the precipitous ledge known as Priekestolen, it was a relief to find myself far from land aboard a well-found Scandinavian yacht with a sensible Norwegian skipper at the helm.
 The boat was a lovely Hallberg-Rassy 352 based out of Stavanger, Norway, the gateway to the country’s golden-egg-laying goose, the North Sea oil fields.
 The marina we sailed out of was once the construction site for the impressive Condeep gravity based structures for oil platforms, but the only evidence of this mammoth operation was a tower-top restaurant overlooking the modern marina and housing development.

-The skipper looked just as I expected a Norwegian skipper to look, complete with ruddy cheeks and a white beard.
+The skipper looked just as I'd imagined a Norwegian skipper, complete with ruddy cheeks and a white beard.
 His name, of course, was Olaf.
 A police officer just months away from retirement, Olaf told me he had left the boat for a complete refit in Sweden for a year while he was in Liberia on a UN Peace Mission.
 He’d only recently brought it home to Norway.
 The overhaul took place on the island of Orust—home to the Hallberg-Rassy, Sweden Yachts, Najad, and Malo—where half of all of Sweden’s yachts are built.
 A magnet for talented marine carpenters, Orust might be compared to Southwest Harbor, Maine, or Port Townsend, Wash., in U.S.

 In a recent blog post, I wrote about the common costly mistakes that new owners often make when refitting their sailboats.
 Olaf, who had competed in several ocean races to Scotland and had owned the boat for 10 years, knew better.
 His refit tab wasn’t cheap—almost half of what the boat might sell for in Europe—but with a long cruise of the Baltic on the horizon, he wanted to do it right.